pstch/django_markdown/README.rst

 **Django markdown** is django application that allows use markdown wysiwyg in flatpages, admin forms and other forms.
 Documentaton available at pypi_ or github_.

+This is a custom version, made to support simple_markdown, and to fix some bugs.

 .. contents::

 Requirements